 - Mr. Goheen is a 1994 graduate of the Vanderbilt University School of Law where he was a member of the Vanderbilt Law Review, served as the Executive Associate Justice of the Vanderbilt Moot Court Board, and was recognized in the 1993-94 edition of Who’s Who Among American Law Students.

 - Mr. Goheen graduated from Vanderbilt University in 1989 with a B.A. in Communication Studies.
 At Vanderbilt, he was a member of the school’s varsity basketball team and was selected to the All-Southeastern Conference teams in 1988 and 1989 and was named honorable mention All-America in 1989.
 He was named to the academic All-SEC team in 1987, 1988, and 1989.

 - Mr. Goheen is a member of the Board of Trustees of the Georgia Shakespeare Festival.

 - Mr. Goheen is also active in the Metropolitan Atlanta Chamber of Commerce, serving on the Board of Directors of the Atlanta Sports Council and as Chairman of the Atlanta Tip‑Off Club.

-- Mr. Goheen is admitted to practice before the United States District Courts for the Northern District of Georgia, the Middle District of Georgia, the Middle District of Tennessee, the Northern District of Illinois, and the Southern District of Indiana, the United States Courts of Appeals for the First, Second, Third, Fourth, Fifth, Sixth, Seventh, Ninth, Tenth, and Eleventh Circuits, and the Tennessee and the Georgia state courts.
+- Mr. Goheen is admitted to practice before numerous United States District Courts as well as the United States Courts of Appeals for the First, Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth, Ninth, Tenth, and Eleventh Circuits, and the Tennessee and the Georgia state courts.

 - Mr. Goheen is an adjunct professor at Emory Law School.